 Materials: mechanical pencil, eraser, pen, Texas Instruments BA II plus

 financial calculator or Apple iPhone (Texas Instrument BA II plus app),

 3-ring binder, tab dividers, 3” x 5” index cards, rubber bands.

-Course Description: The study of corporate financial accounting concepts and theories with an emphasis on preparation and use of the income statement, balance sheet, and statement of cash flows.
+Course Description: The study of corporate financial accounting concepts and theories with an emphasis on the preparation and use of the income statement, balance sheet, and statement of cash flows.
 Coverage involves the process of analyzing, processing, interpreting and communicating financial information to aid in decision making.

 Course Objectives/Learning Outcomes:

 1. To obtain a solid understanding of the accounting cycle

 2. To learn how to analyze and record transactions

 3. To learn how to prepare a set of financial statements including the income statement, balance sheet, statement of cash flows, and statement of shareholder’s equity